hdahlheim/json_struct/README.md

 <!-- @moduledoc -->

-JsonStruct is a elixir libary that takes care of implementing the Jason.Encoder Protocol for a struct.
+JsonStruct is a elixir library that takes care of implementing the Jason.Encoder Protocol for a struct.

-It also allows for easy renaming of keys and gives you the option to add your own encoding decoding function for each field.
+It also allows for easy renaming of keys and gives you the option to add your own encoding/decoding function for each field.

 ```elixir
 defmodule Message do